matuteiglesias/journal/content/Dev/2023-12-23_Enhanced_Data_Visualization_for_Power_Law_Analysis.md

 ## 📅 2023-12-23 — Session: Enhanced Data Visualization for Power Law Analysis

 **🕒 00:00–00:10**
-**🏷️ Labels**: data visualization, power law, Python, code improvement
+**🏷️ Labels**: Data Visualization, Power Law, Python, Code Improvement
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to enhance [[data visualization]] techniques to better highlight power law properties in economic datasets, focusing on improving the clarity and performance of plots.
+The goal of this session was to enhance data visualization techniques to better highlight power law properties in economic datasets, focusing on improving the clarity and performance of plots.

 ### Key Activities
 - Adjusted plotting functions to emphasize power law properties, handling special cases like zeros and applying logarithmic transformations.